 Relocation!
 Sometimes it can be a very dangerous process if you are not experienced.
 How to prevent moving injuries and how to treat them, in the case they happen.
 It is not important where are you moving to.
-Packing, unpacking, loading, unloading from a moving vehicle is part of every moving.
+Packing, unpacking, loading, unloading from a moving vehicle is part of every move.
 Both, local or long-distance relocation.

 You must take care of yourself and your family when packing and moving.
 Your health is always in the first place, and if you are pregnant, you should know that there are some risks while pregnant and you should not lift heavy items, etc. If you are moving alone, then get some help because it is impossible to lift heavy furniture by yourself.